algorythmik/xtensorML/README.md

 # Goal

 The goal of xtensorML is to provide straightforward implementations of machine learning algorithms that are easy to read and understand.
-Each algorithm is implemented in just one .cpp and one .hpp file, making it easy to follow and modify the code for learning or experimentation.
+Each algorithm is implemented in just one .cpp and one .hpp file, making it easy to read and understand.
-It is inspired by [numpy-ml](https://github.com/ddbourgin/numpy-ml)
+It is inspired by [numpy-ml](https://github.com/ddbourgin/numpy-ml).

 ## Key Features: